-Photography is an incredibly important tool to a business, especially for PR purposes, but you’d be surprised how many investing heavily across marketing and other activities try to short-cut getting the vital images to complete the package.
+Photography is an incredibly important tool to a business particularly when it comes to PR.
+However, you’d be surprised at how many companies who invest heavily in their marketing make shortcuts.
+Many will bypass or put little spending and effort into sourcing the vital images to complete the package.

-If you’re in PR or communicating regularly with journalists and media outlets, you will constantly be asked for high-quality images (and increasingly video) to accompany any media release.
-There is no story without an image – and poor quality images are a no-no.
+If you’re in public relations or communicate regularly with journalists and media outlets, you will be asked for high-quality images.
+It’s also becoming increasingly likely that you may even need to supply video.
+Both of these mediums should accompany any media release that goes out.
+There is no story without an image — and poor quality photographs are a no-no.

-“That’s OK, I’ll get one on my iPhone” or “Bill in accounts has a camera” really just doesn’t cut the mustard when it comes to corporate news photography.
+“That’s OK, I’ll get one on my iPhone” or “Bill in accounts has a camera” doesn’t cut it.

-In today’s visual media, what you may rate as a great or important story can often fail completely to make it into print or online, simply because it is accompanied by a poor quality image.
-While a mediocre tale can be brought to life – and propelled into print and online news pages – by quality photography or creative imagery.
+The media is very visual.
+A great or important story can fail to make it to print or online because of a poor quality image.
+On the other hand, mediocre tales can be brought to life by quality photography and creative imagery.

-Not only do high-quality, professional images give you a greater prospect of securing media coverage, they could even move your story up the news list.
-Print and online media are in the business of attracting as many sales/views as possible and an outstanding, captivating image on the front/homepage or their social feeds can help them do just that.
-Pictures bring a story to life and humans are naturally visual creatures.
-Images are noticeable, eye-catching and will make it more likely for the audience to stop, read, click, rather than skim past.
+High-quality, professional images give you a greater prospect of securing media coverage.
+They could even move your story up the news list.
+Both print and online media are in the business of attracting as many sales and views as possible.
+An outstanding, captivating image on the front page, homepage or social feeds can do just that.
+Pictures can help to bring a story to life, so if they’re noticeable or eye-catching it’s more likely to stop an audience.
+Whether that be to read, click or stop scrolling — it’s done its job.

 They say a picture is worth a thousand words, so it’s important to make sure the image is conveying the right message.
 If you’re talking about an exciting or happy event, a dark image of half smiling people won’t sell that story.
-A professional photographer won’t only have expert knowledge on lighting, positioning and editing, they will also know how to get the best image possible.
+A professional photographer will have expert knowledge on lighting, positioning, and editing.
+They will also know how to get the best image possible for the story.

-Photographers use expert techniques, capture a variety of images and work with the client to make sure they achieve their brief.
-A lot of people are uncomfortable in front of the camera but good photographers know what to do to make them feel as relaxed as possible, which will translate into final image.
+Photographers use expert techniques, capture a variety of images and work with the client to ensure they achieve their brief.
+A lot of people are uncomfortable in front of the camera.
+However, good photographers know how to make the subject as relaxed as possible, which translates into the final image.

-The press and online media isn’t the only place where you need good images.
-Social media is becoming increasingly image-focused and studies have suggested that tweets with images, receive twice the amount of engagement compared to those without.
+The press and online media aren’t the only place where you need good images.
+Social media is heavily image and video focused.

-High-quality pictures will improve the image of your company.
+Overall, high-quality pictures will improve the image of your story and thus your company.
 Using amateur images makes you look, well, amateur.
-Investing in good photography by professional photographers can set you apart, boost the look and overall perception of your business as well as increasing the chances of media being interested, and running, your news.
+Investing in professional photography for your PR can set you apart from the rest.
+Boost the look and overall perception of your business as well as increasing the chances of media being interested.